 Summer is finally here.
 For many of us, that means enjoying time outdoors with our families, friends, and pets.
-Whether it’s grilling, play time, pool days, or lounging around the fire pit, the summer months are time to revel in your backyard.
+Whether it’s grilling, playtime, pool days, or lounging around the fire pit, the summer months are the time to revel in your backyard.

 Much to our dismay, our outdoor fun can also be interrupted by pests.
 The top culprits are:

 Beyond the annoyance, each of these pests can pose its own risks and dangers.
 Here are Western Exterminator’s 5 top tips for each of these 5 pests.
 Follow them and keep pests from invading your backyard time and outdoor celebrations this summer.

 Biting mosquitoes do more than cause itching – they can spread dangerous pathogens and parasites that cause diseases such as West Nile virus and Zika Virus in humans and heartworm in your canine family members.

 - To reduce the number of mosquitoes in your yard, remove any standing water.
 Tip over or cover containers that can collect water.

 - Always wear an EPA-approved repellent when outdoors!

 - Avoid being outside during “peak” mosquito hours from dusk until dawn.